cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The analysis of HPKE's Auth mode single-shot encryption API in {{ABHKLR20}}
-provides composition theorems that guarantee that HPKE's Auth mode achieves its desired security properties if the KEM's `AuthEncap()`/`AuthDecap()` interface satisfies multiuser Outsider-CCA, Outsider-Auth, and Insider-CCA security, as defined in the same paper.
+provides composition theorems that guarantee that HPKE's Auth mode achieves its desired security properties if the KEM's `AuthEncap()`/`AuthDecap()` interface satisfies multi-user Outsider-CCA, Outsider-Auth, and Insider-CCA security, as defined in the same paper.

 Intuitively, Outsider-CCA security formalizes confidentiality, and